TrainFan1804/JavaDesignPattern/src/main/patterns/creationalpatterns/multiton/README.md

-# Multiton pattern
+# Multiton Pattern

 The multiton pattern can be used when you need multiple instances of an class that should be accessed with an unique key.
 The multiton pattern is a **GoF** pattern.

-# Class description
+# Class Description

 ## Multiton